Page not available in Swedish.

 Background

-The idea of at-grade fauna passages is to direct the movement of animals across the road to a certain location, where the animal is detected by an animal detection system and drivers are alerted of animals on or near the road.
+The idea with the at grade fauna passage is that the animal movement across the road should be directed to a certain location, where the animal is detected by an animal detection system and that the drivers are alerted for animals on or near the road.

 At-grade fauna passages combine three main components: